-It is evident that the disciples firmly believed Jesus to have been resurrected, and the most likely explanation for their belief is that Jesus was actually raised from the dead.
-(Fraud, hallucination, and mistake are other options, but all are implausible.)
-Jesus' resurrection then gives additional weight to the book that announces such an phenomenal event.
+The disciples firmly believed Jesus to have been resurrected, and the most likely explanation for their belief is that Jesus was actually raised from the dead.
+(Fraud, hallucination, and mistake are all implausible.)
+Jesus’ resurrection then gives additional weight to the book that announces such a phenomenal event.
 It gives additional weight to the testimony of the disciples as to who Jesus was and to the unexpected logic of conquering death through a death.

 Repeatedly, the Bible challenges our thinking about God, ourselves, life, right and wrong.
 It commands respect not so much through outright command, but by conveying truths to us we do not obtain elsewhere.
 The testimony of Scripture, of tradition, of personal experience and reason all support the authority of the Bible — yet it is an authority given in a particular historical context.
 The fact that it is able to speak across cultures, to address situations that never existed when it was written, is also a testimony to its abiding authority.
 Its timeless truths are given to us in cultural clothes.